 After the initial investigation, the Dean of Student Services may decide what disciplinary action is required.
 The Dean of Student Services will notify the student and the party bringing the charge(s).
-The student and the charging party may seek a hearing before the Student Discipline Committee or the Dean of Student Services may determine that the alleged misconduct must be referred to the Student Discipline Committee.
+Charges may be disposed of by an informal process with resolution agreed upon by the student, the complainant, and the Dean of Student Services.